snehakc/MapReduce/README.md

 Data and Citations :

-Data is taken from https://vincentarelbundock.github.io/Rdatasets/datasets.html
+Data is taken from https://vincentarelbundock.github.io/Rdatasets/datasets.html In these select Treatment of Migraine Headache more about dataset information : https://vincentarelbundock.github.io/Rdatasets/doc/car/KosteckiDillon.html

 References seen for data streaming command fail error